LAMPEngineer/angular-laravel-php/README.md

 2. Keep frontend (Angular or React or Vue) and backend (Laravel) in seperate reposetory - communicate with RESTful API

 # Keep Angular and Laravel together
- - in same repository
+ - In same repository
 # Backend API call from Angular
- - in seperate reposetory (Frontend & Backend)
+ - In seperate reposetory (Frontend & Backend)

 ## app.module.ts file